EhsanEqlimi/EEG-microstate-validity/README.md

-# EEG Microstate Analysis Pipeline
+# EEG Microstate Analysis & Validity Toolbox

-This MATLAB pipeline performs EEG microstate analysis for single subjects using **FieldTrip preprocessing** and **subject-specific k-means clustering**.
-Selected functions from the **Poulsen et al., 2018 Microstate EEGLAB Toolbox** are used programmatically (no GUI) for microstate backfitting, label smoothing, and statistics extraction.
+This MATLAB pipeline performs **EEG microstate analysis** for single subjects and extends the classical approach to **test the validity of common assumptions** in the field.

+Traditional microstate analysis assumes:
+1. A **one-hot / winner-take-all representation** — only one microstate is active at a time.
+2. A strong **sparsity assumption** — EEG scalp patterns can be compressed into a small set of prototypical maps.

+This repository was created to provide not only the **classical microstate pipeline** (based on GFP peaks, modified k-means clustering, backfitting, smoothing, and statistics) but also to investigate these assumptions using:

+- **Dimensionality-based measures** (e.g., Rényi information dimension, compressibility, ARMA modeling).
+- **Spectral power analysis** (linking microstates to oscillatory dynamics).
+- **Comparison of GFP-peak vs. non-peak samples** to test whether restricting to GFP peaks is valid.

+In short: this toolbox aims to **bridge classical microstate analysis with modern information-theoretic and spectral approaches** to assess the validity of its core assumptions.

+---

 ## Features

 - **Preprocessing** using FieldTrip:
-  - Re-referencing, demeaning, detrending.
+  - Re-referencing, demeaning, detrending
-  - Band-pass filtering.
+  - Band-pass filtering

-- **Global Field Power (GFP)** computation and peak detection.
+- **Global Field Power (GFP)** computation and peak detection

-- **Subject-specific microstate extraction** using modified k-means clustering.
+- **Subject-specific microstate extraction** using modified k-means clustering

-- **Backfitting** of EEG data to individualized microstates using Poulsen et al., 2018 toolbox functions.
+- **Backfitting** of EEG data to individualized microstates (Poulsen et al., 2018 toolbox functions)

-- **Smoothing of microstate labels** to remove noisy segments.
+- **Smoothing of microstate labels** to remove noisy segments

-- **Microstate statistics** extracted from labels (duration, occurrence, transitions, GMD).
+- **Microstate statistics** extracted from labels (duration, occurrence, transitions, GMD)

-- Supports **testing a range of microstate numbers** (e.g., `k = 4:10`) for optimal clustering.
+- Supports **testing a range of microstate numbers** (e.g., `k = 4:10`)

+- **Validity extensions**:
+  - **Dimensionality metrics** (Rényi information dimension, ARMA-based compressibility)
+  - **Spectral analysis** (oscillatory power linked to microstates)
+  - **Evaluation of one-hot assumption** by comparing GFP-peak vs. non-peak samples

+---

 ## Toolbox Requirements

 This repository uses the **EEGLAB Microstate Toolbox** (Poulsen et al., 2018) for microstate clustering, backfitting, smoothing.